 Here you will find some helpful resources and links that set out the school's procedures around wellbeing support and also can be used to support children's mental health and wellbeing.

 If you are concerned about your child's mental health or wellbeing, ensure that you speak to the class teacher in the first instance.
 They can then refer your concerns to the appropriate member of staff.
-Mentor Scheme
+Every Mind Matters

 At Branfil, we have many pupils who need some kind of mental health or wellbeing input at various times of the year.
 These range from needing to meet with a designated member of staff daily to needing a chat very rarely.
 Currently, Mrs Mead and Mrs Smith are meeting with these pupils regularly, but we also have mentors who are available if and when pupils need to speak to an adult.